bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 A: 12 days, 18:10:01.642793
 {% endqna %}

-# uuid of &lt;operating system&gt; : string
+# uuid of &lt;operating system&gt; : uuid

-Returns the UUID (Universally Unique IDdentifier) of the operating system.
+Returns the UUID (Universally Unique Identifier) of the operating system.

 # version of &lt;operating system&gt; : version

 Returns the version of the operating system.